-Conditional admission may be granted to an applicant who does not have on file at the College at least one of the documents as described in the "Unconditional Admission of First-Time College Students" section.
+Conditional admission may be granted to an applicant who does not have on file at the College at least one of the documents as described in the "First-Time Freshmen" section.
 Conditional admission is a strictly temporary circumstance in which the student will be permitted to enroll and attend classes until such time as the necessary documents are received by the College.
 All admission documentation must be received prior to the completion of the first semester of enrollment.